Seán Healy | Contributing Writer

 A diagnosed mental illness is rarely just a state of mind, but a very real inability to accurately perceive reality, keep emotional balance or maintain good cognitive function.
 Some attempt to take control of their emotional balance by deciding to Buy weed online bc.
 There are have been positive results for some people but it isn’t for everyone.
 Only recently have the true causes of illnesses like chronic depression or schizophrenia begun to emerge, and more than seeing the obvious psychological symptoms and emotional triggers, something on the neurological level – widespread across the synapses – is becoming clear.
 Although circumstance and substance abuse can lead to the development of mental illnesses, once diagnosed, the change often appears permanent.
 Remove those causing factors, and if a person still continues to feel a disorder, some may start to say things along the lines of, “stop feeling sorry for yourself.”

 Antidepressant and antipsychotic medications are not pills that will simply place happy or mellow thoughts in your head.
 Just like sleeping tablets don’t necessarily make you visualise sheep prancing over a fence, medication for mood disorders change the way your brain works – and the result is temporary emotional balance and a dulling of the symptoms of the disorder, in most cases allowing improved productivity.
+There are a variety of medicines given to help those who suffer from depression, for instance, kush oil (a product of cannabis) is known to be able to help with mood disorders, such as depression and anxiety.

 British neuropsychopharmacologist David Nutt explains, “A relationship appears to exist between the 3 main monoamine neurotransmitters in the brain (i.e., dopamine, norepinephrine, and serotonin) and specific symptoms of major depressive disorder.
 Specific symptoms are associated with the increase or decrease of specific neurotransmitters, which suggests that specific symptoms of depression could be assigned to specific neurochemical mechanisms, and subsequently specific antidepressant drugs could target symptom-specific neurotransmitters.”